The Do’s and The Don’ts

 What You Should Do

-Take the time to investigate your options and don’t stop until you are completely confident in your choice of clinic.
-Read reviews, check credentials, and explore the clinic’s background in detail.
+Take the time to investigate your options and do not commit to any clinic until you are entirely confident in your decision.
+Review independent testimonials, verify professional credentials and explore the clinic’s history, reputation and aftercare arrangements in detail.

-Reach out to others who have received care at the clinic you’re considering.
-Their personal experiences can provide valuable insights.
+Where possible, contact individuals who have previously received treatment at the clinic you are considering.
+First-hand experiences can provide valuable insight and reassurance.

-Make sure your primary healthcare provider and, if applicable, your local dentist are aware of your plans to seek treatment abroad.
-They may offer important medical history or advice.
+Ensure that your GP and, where appropriate, your regular dentist are aware of your plans to undergo dental treatment abroad.
+They may provide important medical information or helpful guidance.

 What You Should Avoid